Application of Agile to the Development of Medical Device Systems

 Human Factors for Medical Devices

-This 3-day course offers participants a comprehensive overview of human factors as it relates to medical devices.
-It includes regulatory requirements of FDA related to human factors, specifically the interpretation from the Center for Devices and Radiological Health (CDRH) Human Factors Team, and the process of applying human factors in design controls during the design of a medical device.
+This 3-day course offers participants a comprehensive overview to human factors as it relates to medical devices.
+It includes regulatory requirements of FDA, specifically the interpretation from the Center for Devices and Radiological Health (CDRH) Human Factors Team, as they relate to human factors, and the process of applying human factors in design controls during the design of a medical device.
+The course also includes the regulatory perspective of the Center for Drug Evaluation and Research (CDER) and the impact of human factors on pharma.
 A basic foundation for applying human factors will be set, with discussions on user models and task analysis; anatomy of use errors; and how task analysis forms the basis for planning human factors efforts.
 Course content includes a review of human factors methodologies—contextual inquiry, heuristic evaluations, formative studies, and summative studies.
 Relevant human factors standards are discussed as well as human factors in the post-market arena.
 There are hands-on exercises as well as real-life case studies illustrating the application of human factors to medical devices.